If you can spare a few minutes, please help us improve our website by completing this survey.

 Mammography is a critical tool in breast cancer diagnosis, offering powerful visual analysis of complex biological conditions.
-Join Koch Institute faculty member Regina Barzilay, Delta Electronics Professor at CSAIL, and her collaborator Connie Lehman, Professor of Radiology at Harvard Medical School and Chief of Breast Imaging at Massachusetts General Hospital, to find out how they are working together to integrate machine learning algorithms into clinical care for improved patient outcomes.
+Join MIT President Emerita Susan Hockfield and The Boston Globe’s Linda Pizzuti Henry to explore new strategies for integrating machine learning algorithms into clinical care.
+Collaborators Regina Barzilay and Constance Lehman will offer insight into the potential of new AI-driven solutions to transform image-based assessments.
 Barzilay, motivated in part by her own experience with breast cancer, will discuss how she uses machine learning tools to improve consistency and accuracy in mammography assessments, while Lehman will share perspectives on the strengths and limitations of current approaches to mammography and elements critical for successful integration of AI discoveries into clinical care.
-Following their presentations, the team will sit down in conversation with Linda Pizzuti Henry, Managing Director of The Boston Globe, to offer insight into the future of mammography and shed new light on novel solutions for biomedical challenges.
+Together, the team will offer insight into the future of mammography and shed new light on novel solutions for biomedical challenges.

 Regina Barzilay, PhD

 Member, Koch Institute for Integrative Cancer Research at MIT

 Delta Electronics Professor, Department of Electrical Engineering and Computer Science

 Constance Lehman, MD, PhD

 Director of Breast Imaging and Co-Director, Avon Comprehensive Breast Evaluation Center,

 Massachusetts General Hospital